ChonmaneeC/DES427_GROUP8/README.md

 may have.
 4. Demo the app on the final day of the class, no need to make PPT slides, but you may if you prefer.
-5.Remember to NOT put any keys or credentials on Github.
+5. Remember to NOT put any keys or credentials on Github.